keefo/NeewerLite/README.md

 # How to add support to a new light?

-All you need to do is to use a bluetooth app to find the name of your light.
+If you find the NeewerLite does note find your light, all you need to do is to use a bluetooth app to find the name of your light.
 Then add the name into **isValidPeripheralName** function in Model/NeewerLight.swift file.

 # License